How does factoring support the growth of international SMEs?

 T.R.
 Yes, precisely.
 It is now a growth axis for us.
 It is something the market requires.
 Today, a company must be able to quickly implement factoring.

 T.H.
-We'll keep talking about FIBUS and learn more facts and figures from Virginie MASSE.
+We'll keep talking about FIBUS and learn more facts and figures from Virginie Masse.
 Let's get started!

 T.H.
 So I'd like to learn more about your clients.
 What is the size and type of their companies?
 And how do you help them?